Shared sources and mechanisms of healthcare worker distress in COVID-19 : a comparative qualitative study in Canada and the UK

 Keywords:

-Anxiety Disorders, Burnout, Communication, COVID-19 (en), Depressive Disorders, Epidemics, Fear, Government Policy Making, Health Care Policy, Insomnia, Institutional care, Medical Personnel, Mental health, Methodology, Posttraumatic Stress Disorder, Psychological distress, Psychotrauma, PTSD (en), Quality of Life, Research
+Anxiety Disorders, Burnout, Communication, COVID-19 (en), Depressive Disorders, Epidemics, Fear, Government Policy Making, Health Care Policy, Insomnia, Medical Personnel, Mental health, Methodology, Posttraumatic Stress Disorder, Psychological distress, Psychotrauma, PTSD (en), Quality of Life, Research